Our dedicated staff is committed to carrying out our mission of connecting capacity and capital to empower rural communities.

 Jay is responsible for the financial and accounting operations and portfolio management, serving both Dakota Resources and Dakotas America.
 Prior to joining Dakota Resources, Jay worked for Citigroup s a Senior Financial Accounting Analyst in the Corporate Treasury Operations department.
 He has over eight years of experience in the financial services and banking industry with a background in cash management, accounting, financial control, and credit review.
 Jay received his Bachelor’s and Master’s degrees in Business Administration from the University of South Dakota.
-Jay and his wife, Rachelle, have two kids, Evan and Aliana. firstname.lastname@example.org
+Jay and his wife, Rachelle, have three children.

-Paula’s roles with Dakota Resources include resource development, community coaching and implementation of programs throughout rural South Dakota.
+Paula’s roles with Dakota Resources include resource development, community coaching and implementation of programs.
 Her passion for community leadership and development is what drives Paula in her personal and professional life.
-She resides in her hometown of Langford, South Dakota, population 310, where she and her husband, Daren, have owned and operated an auto repair shop for the past 20 years.
-Together they are raising three boys, who love being raised in a rural community.
-Paula holds a Bachelor’s Degree in Accounting from Northern State University.
-Prior to joining Dakota Resources, Paula worked served as Funds Development Director for the GROW South Dakota based in Sisseton, South Dakota, for over eight years.
-Her main duties were grant proposal writing and research, but she also oversaw the Rural Community Development Initiative and the free tax preparation program. firstname.lastname@example.org
+She resides in her hometown of Langford, South Dakota, population 318+, where she and her husband have owned and operated an auto repair shop for the past 25 years.
+Paula serves as Vice President of the Leadership South Dakota board of directors.

 Cheryl Leasure, Communication & Event Coordinator

-Lin Van Hofwegen, Managing Director of Dakotas America
+Lin Van Hofwegen, VP of Operations and Managing Director of Dakotas America

-Lin Van Hofwegen manages the operations of Dakotas America and has led the CDE to receive 4 NMTC allocation awards, overseeing a portfolio of over $255M in Qualified Low-Income Community Investments (QLICI).
-Widely recognized for her commitment to the people of distressed LICs, she has utilized NMTC benefits for severely distressed communities, which is an extension of her personal life.
-Lin has extensive experience as a small business owner in a rural community and is a certified Economic Development Finance Professional.
-She also holds certificates in Christian Ministry and Spiritual Direction.
-Van Hofwegen came to Dakotas America through Dakota Resources, where she served as VP of Operations.
-She currently serves on the Center of Hope Board and is slowly working on her Master’s degree. email@example.com
+Lin manages the operations of Dakotas America since its formation in 2005 and has led the CDE to receive 5 NMTC allocation awards, overseeing deployment of over $330M in total NMTC allocations.
+Recognized for her commitment to the people of distressed rural LICs, she has utilized NMTC benefits for severely distressed communities, which is an extension of her personal life.
+Previous to entering the nonprofit world of economic development, she had nine years of all-encompassing experience as a small business owner in a rural community.
+Lin is an NDC certified Economic Development Finance Professional and holds certificates in Christian Ministry and Spiritual Direction along with a Master of Arts in Christian Leadership.
+Van Hofwegen came to Dakotas America through its parent CDFI, Dakota Resources, where she served as VP of Operations.

 Dick Werner, Credit Officer